zmahfuz0613/css-animations-lesson/README.md

 Transforms allow you to rotate, skew, and pivot your HTML elements in 3D space!
 While you'll still be rendering your result on a 2D canvas - your computer screen - you can still move your object around like it were a physical object. `transform` is just one property, but it has about 20 possible values.

+A neat thing about transforms is that they affect not only the element they're applied to but also the element's children.

+### ✨ Let's see this in action!
+Follow along in [this codepen]()

 - we do together:
     - rotate a box with text in it first
     - rotate a box with a circle in it